 Almond milk sales in the United States have soared recently, exceeding $1 billion in 2018 a number that is expected to continue climbing 14.3 percent before the end of 2025.

 That’s a lot of almond milk—which requires a lot of almonds.
 In the United States, virtually all of those almonds are produced on almond farms located in a 500-mile section of California.
 California produces 80 percent of the world’s almonds, and 100 percent of the U.S. commercial supply, according to the Almond Board of California.
-Check out these surprising ways you can use milk around the house.

 The sting of pollination